Drumstick leaves with lentils and coconut

-Drumsticks, or moringa pods, are very common in Indian cuisine (Kerala-style Drumstick dal curry and Spicy drumsticks from Mangalore (Nurge gashie) recipes on this site) and I do love peeling the pods apart and scooping out the delicately flavored flesh inside.
-However, the leaf is new to me and was brought to my attention by the abundance of it in the local markets.
+Drumsticks, or moringa pods, are very common in Indian cuisine (Kerala-style Drumstick dal curry and Spicy drumsticks from Mangalore (Nurge cashier) recipes on this site), and I do love peeling the pods apart and scooping out the delicately flavoured flesh inside.
+However, the leaf is new to me and was brought to my attention by its abundance in local markets.

-I have recently been reading about the health benefits of moringa leaves and its use as a health supplement in the form of teas, capsules and dried leaves.
-This leaf has attained lofty health claims and moved to the ultra-healthy category amongst nutritionalists and alternative medicine groups.
+I have recently been reading about the health benefits of moringa leaves and their use as a health supplement in the form of teas, capsules, and dried leaves.
+This leaf has attained lofty health claims and has moved to the ultra-healthy category among nutritionists and alternative medicine groups.

 As a chef I love cooking and learning about new ingredients.
 My library has a number of recipes for these nutritious leaves and here is the first one.
 This simple recipe is simple, delicate and amazing.
 The lentils pair beautifully with the delicately flavored leaves that have a mild bitter-earthy flavor, and the sprinkling of fresh coconut adds a wonderful richness to the dish.
 I could eat a whole bowl of this just by itself.